byu-cpe/ecen192/_labs/02_breadboard.md

 ## Procedure

+### Simple LED Circuit

-Start by inserting the red and black wires into the screw terminals and tighten the screws so that you can connect the battery to the breadboard easier.
+Start by inserting the screw terminal into the red and blue power rails *(see the image below)*; then put red and black wires into the screw terminals and tighten the screws so that you can connect the battery to the breadboard easier.

-Once that is done, you will be able to set up the first circuit.
-Do this by connecting the screw terminals to the power rails, as well as a resistor from one of the power rails, and a wire from the other.
-The other end of each should be plugged into neighboring terminal strips, along with the blue (square) LED in each of the terminal strips to connect them.
-If, when everything including the battery is plugged in as described, the LED does not light up, this is likely because of the LED itself.
-Light-Emitting Diodes, LEDs, like all diodes, are unidirectional.
-Our LEDs are less sensitive than other diodes, so if plugged in the wrong way, there is less risk of breaking, but the solution, just the same, is to reverse the direction; ensuring that the cathode, or side with the longer leg that happens to be positive, is on the side that goes to the positive end of the circuit, instead of the side of the circuit that goes to the negative end of the battery (where the anode goes).
-This is what the first circuit should look like.
+Now we will set up the first circuit.
+Do this by connecting a resistor from one of the power rails to a terminal strip, and a wire from the other power rail to another terminal strip.
+Now you must connect the blue (square) LED by placing one end in each of the terminal strips you are using.

+*Before you plug the LED in, notice - Light-Emitting Diodes, are unidirectional, meaning that they only allow current to flow in one direction.
+Most manufacturers denote which side is which by making the positive node (or cathode) longer than the negative node (or anode).
+Ensure that your LED is plugged in the right direction!*

+Our LEDs are less sensitive than other diodes, so if plugged in the wrong way, there is less risk of breaking, but the solution, but you will notice that the LED won't turn on unless you plug it in right.

 <figure class="image mx-auto" style="max-width: 750px">
   <img src="{% link assets/02_breadboard/circuit1.jpg %}">
   <figcaption style="text-align: center;"><strong></strong> First circuit picture with one blue led.</figcaption>
 </figure>

+### Traffic Light Circuit

 Next, we will build a circuit like a traffic light.
-To do this, we will utilize a dipswitch placed over the DIP Support.
-While not always legible, the dipswitch should have an arrow labeled "ON" that, while not necessary in orienting the component, will help with turning on and off the lights as desired.
-Do be sure that, when you desire to have the DIP switch set to on, it is all the way on.
-DIP switches can be quite fickle and look on, but be halfway between on and off (or the same but with an intended 'off' state).
+To do this, we will utilize a dipswitch (a name for that type of switch) placed over the DIP Support gap.
+Again, see the image below for help.
+While not always legible, the dipswitch should have an arrow labeled "ON" that will help with turning on and off the lights as desired.
+Make sure when you toggle the switch, you fully push it to one side or the other.
+DIP switches can be quite fickle and can get stuck halfway between on and off if not fully switched in one direction or the other.
+Also note that the dipswitch creates a physical break in the circuit, so it doesn't matter which direction you place over the DIP support.

-If, by now, your components start to become difficult to insert and remove from the breadboard, simply straighten them out by loosely pinching each leg with your fingers and running the length until it becomes easier to work with.
+Sometimes your components can start to be difficult to insert and remove from the breadboard.
+To help this, straighten out the pins by loosely pinching each one with your fingers and running them along the length of them until it becomes easier to work with.

 Repeating the process from the one LED, place three other LEDs (ideally red, yellow and green for the traffic light effect) on the opposite side of the dipswitch to create a circuit that should look something like this:

 <figure class="image mx-auto" style="max-width: 750px">